-Jesus had arrived in Jerusalem, he had been to the temple to remind people that it should be free to get to God and he spent the next few days talking with people about God.
+Jesus had arrived in Jerusalem, he had been to the temple to remind people that we shouldn’t put any barriers between people and God and he spent the next few days talking with people about his heavenly father..

 Sometimes Jesus initiated the theme and at other times the religious leaders came and asked him questions.
 The questions that they asked don’t generally come across as genuine or enquiring, rather they seem designed to trip someone up.